RHINO RESERVE at RHINORY

-Our Rhino Reserve
+at Rhinory’s Rhino Reserve

-Christine Bobko, our Rhino Program Manager, started her career and passion for rhinos at the San Antonio Zoo.
+Christine Bobko, our Director of Rhino Programs, started her career and passion for rhinos at the San Antonio Zoo.
 She then headed to the Denver Zoo where she spent the next 32 years working with Black and Greater One Horned Rhinos.
 Over the course of her career, she has worked with many species from Koalas to Asian Elephants, but rhinos were always her passion.
 In 2022, she retired from the Denver Zoo when the owners of the Rhinory offered her the opportunity to grow and develop several programs including breeding, conservation, and guest engagement.
 Her retirement would now be wine and rhinos!

 Another key passion for Chris is rhino conservation.
 Her work has taken her to Africa several times and Indonesia for two of the rarest species – Sumatran and Javan rhinos.
 She also has developed and directed multiple successful fundraisers that have raised over $250,000.
 As a founding board member and President of the International Rhino Keeper Association she is currently Chair for fundraising and has served several key roles including development of two bi-annual workshops.